VoIP Hard Phones Vs Softphones: Which is best for your business?

 Just like the corded IP phones, it also consists of a handset and base.
 However, unlike the corded ones, there is no cable connection between the handset and the base.
 The base sends/receives signals to/from the handset while making a call.

-The receiver or handset on cordless IP hard phones works more or less similar to a mobile phone.
+The receiver or handset on cordless IP hard phones works more or less similar to a mobile device.
 It comes with an integrated mic, speaker, and battery.

 3. Conference IP Hard Phones